home-assistant/home-assistant.io/source/_integrations/easyenergy.markdown

 - Percentage of the current price compared to the maximum price
 - Number of hours with the current price higher or lower

-Entities with the number of hours, indicates how many hours there are with a price **above** or **below** the current hourly price.
+Entities with the number of hours indicate how many hours there are with a price **above** or **below** the current hourly price.
 If we take the graph below as an example and it is 00:30, then there are 8 hours below the current price and 4 hours above the current price.
-With this information you could switch a device at the X cheapest number of hours during the day.
+With this information, you could switch devices at the X cheapest number of hours during the day.

 <p class='img'>